Calvin E. Wright: Gubernatorial Candidacy

 Wright declined to run for a fourth term as State Auditor in 1944, expecting to be detailed to the postwar occupation of Germany.
 Wright then made a late entry into the Democratic Party primary as a candidate for Governor of Idaho.
 In a four-way primary Wright placed second with 10,003 votes or 31.8 percent of the total, finishing second to Charles C. Gossett with 12,557 votes or 39.8 percent.
 Gossett was elected governor in the November general election.

 After several years in the private sector, Wright again ran for Governor of Idaho in 1950.
 He won the Democratic primary with 30,249 votes or 46.9 percent of the votes in a three-way primary, distancing former Governor Arnold Williams by 7,515 votes.
-Wright lost the general election to Len B. Jordan in November 107,642 to 97,150 or 52.5 to 47.7 percent.
+Wright lost the general election to Len Jordan in November 107,642 to 97,150 or 52.5 to 47.7 percent.